bml3mk5/L3DiskEx/BUILD.md

 #### 1. Install libraries to build this application

- * wxWidgets-3.x.x
+ * wxWidgets-3.2.x
   + case 1) Install from source code
-   1. Download the wxWidgets-3.x.x.zip and extract it to any folder.
+   1. Download the wxWidgets-3.2.x.zip and extract it to any folder.
    2. Open wx_vc??.sln in build\\msw on VC++.
     - When build solution with Debug/Release, static libraries create in `lib\vc_lib\`.
     - When build solution with DLL_Debug/DLL_Release, dynamic libraries create in `lib\vc_dll\`.

   + case 2) Install DLL binaries
-   - Download wxMSW-3.x.x_vc100_Dev.7z and extract it to any folder.
+   - Download wxMSW-3.2.x_vc1NN_Dev.7z and extract it to any folder.
+    * vc1NN means the version of Visual Studio.
-   - Rename `lib\vc100_dll` to `lib\vc_dll`.
+   - Rename `lib\vc1NN_dll` to `lib\vc_dll`.
-   - Download wxWidgets-3.x.x-headers.7z and extract it to any folder.
+   - Download wxWidgets-3.2.x-headers.7z and extract it to any folder.

 #### 2. Compile